40843245/Kotlin_Tutorial/Kotlin/package and import/import/README.md

     val message = org.example.Message

+or import the Message class of org.example package and then instantiate it

+    import org.example.Message
+    // ...
+    val message = Message

-or import org.example package and then instantiate it
+or import all functions and classes of org.example package (since importing all functions and classes also imports the Message class, of course) and then instantiate it

-    import org.example
+    import org.example.*
     // ...
     val message = Message